An Evaluation of Services for Students with Disabilities and other Special Populations

 - Preparing data collection instruments that are customized for the district such as faculty surveys, classroom observation tools, and interview questions.

 - Conducting a survey of all faculty relative to the services for students to determine faculty level of agreement with various aspects of services.
-Survey will be analyzed by faculty position, school, and level(elementary, middle, and high schools).
+The survey will be analyzed by faculty position, school, and level(elementary, middle, and high schools).

 - Conducting structured classroom observations in randomly selected schools. for the purpose of gathering information regarding instructional practices.